 International law differs from traditional common law principles in several respects.
-Foremost is that international law is predominantly focused on governing the actions of sovereign states.
-In the United States, many of our laws are designed to govern the behavior of “persons,” including corporations and other legal “persons.”
+Foremost is that international law predominantly focuses on governing sovereign states’ actions.
+In the United States, many laws are designed to govern the behavior of “persons,” including corporations and other legal “persons.”
 In the international law forum, the citizens of the nations are impacted by but rarely governed directly by international law principles.

 Some of the challenges in the administration of international law include the decentralized nature of the legal functions.
 This is due to two main factors.
-First, the need to maintain the sovereignty of the nations subject to the law necessitates that the power is adequately dispersed.
+First, the need to maintain the sovereignty of the nations subject to the law necessitates adequately dispersing the power.
 The concentration of power will threaten the independence of the nations subjected.
 Most recently, the decision by the UK to leave the EU was driven, in part, by this issue.
 The second is that the nature of international law tends to lend itself to specific policy issues developed by various treaties and NGOs, which have both narrow scope and enforcement capability.

 The structure lends itself to a horizontal rather than vertical span of influence, resulting in both limited effectiveness in enforcement and a sense of collective responsibility by both groups of nation-states and collective responsibility by their citizens.

 A violation of international law often results in collective punishment for the citizenry, including the impacts of war, trade sanctions, taxation or reparations, and other remedies.
 While international law and tribunals have focused since World War II on identifying and prosecuting individuals, rather than entire nations, for violations of international law, especially violations of human rights, this approach remains the exception rather than the rule.